You are here

 07/31/2024 07/25/2024 Ongoing Commerce, Department of Agency-request legislation Extending public records act exemptions at the Department of Commerce Running an agency request legislation to extend public records act exemptions at the department of commerce N/A Ongoing

-07/30/2024 05/10/2024 Ongoing Commerce, Department of Agency-request legislation Direct Cash Transfer for Youth Pilot Program Agency Request Legislation with funds appropriated to implement a pilot program during 2025-2027 to give direct cash transfers to youth experiencing homelessness or housing instability Currently, the funds passed during the 2023-2024 legislative session to contract and design a direct cash transfer program are being utilized to host a team of individuals with lived experience to host focus groups and decide how to design the pilot program.
+07/30/2024 05/10/2024 10/02/2024 Commerce, Department of Agency-request legislation Direct Cash Transfer for Youth Pilot Program Agency Request Legislation with funds appropriated to implement a pilot program during 2025-2027 to give direct cash transfers to youth experiencing homelessness or housing instability Currently, the funds passed during the 2023-2024 legislative session to contract and design a direct cash transfer program are being utilized to host a team of individuals with lived experience to host focus groups and decide how to design the pilot program.
 OHY has agreed that we can utilize the existing planned focus groups which will occur in late August to specifically ask about environmental justice and health in relation to the proposed program to utilize for the final EJA.
-Ongoing
+Completed

 07/29/2024 03/04/2024 Ongoing Transportation, Department of Transportation project, grant, or loan of at least $15 million State Route 7 Pre-design Study WSDOT has a safety improvement project on State Route 7 between SR 507 and 267th Street.
 The project will build roundabouts at 260th Street E, 224th Street E, 22nd Avenue E and at SR 507.
 This pre-design study will also use Complete Streets to identify safety and accessibility improvements for everyone along and across SR 7 including active transportation users.
 Recommended improvements will become part of this project.
 TBD Ongoing